 Hard Copy Fingerprint cards

-The Contractor shall have the ability to print an FBI standard applicant fingerprint card at all fingerprinting locations throughout the state.
+The Contractor shall have the ability to print an FBI standard applicant fingerprint card at agreed upon fingerprinting locations throughout the state or to deliver the same from a central repository.

 The Contractor shall have the ability to restrict usage of hard copy cards based on the specific requirements of each agency.